david96182/ninjemail/README.md

 - **Customizable Options:** Customize account details such as username, password, first name, last name, country, and birthdate to meet your specific requirements.
 - **Error Handling and Logging:** Ninjemail provides error handling capabilities and logs activities to facilitate debugging and tracking of account creation actions.
 - **Open-Source and Extensible:** Being an open-source project, Ninjemail encourages contributions and allows for further extension and improvement of its functionalities.
-- **Proxy Support:** Ninjemail includes proxy support, giving users the option to use their own proxies for account creation.
+- **Proxy Support:** Ninjemail includes proxy support, giving users the option to use their own proxies for account creation, including support for authenticated proxies.
 This feature allows for enhanced privacy, security, and flexibility during the email account creation process.
 - **Free Proxy Option:** Additionally, Ninjemail offers an option to automatically retrieve and use free proxies.
 This feature provides users with a convenient solution for proxy usage, eliminating the need for purchasing or configuring proxies separately.

 ## Installation